-“The President delivered a brilliant speech.
+“The president delivered a brilliant speech.
 Brave.
 Powerful.
 I want to believe what he said,” Galina Odnorog, leader of a volunteer movement in eastern Ukraine, wrote in a Facebook post.
 “I had tears in my eyes when I listened to him.”

-But is Zelenskiy vowing reform, or revenge?
+But is Zelensky vowing reform, or revenge?

 Already there are signs that Ukraine’s elites will use the change of leadership for a wide-ranging and destabilizing settling of scores.